 Price$ 3,000.00 (AUD)

+The Powermate X8500 is a media centre PC that features plenty of useful connectivity options and storage space.
+Indeed, NEC has equipped this bad boy with video-in ports, so that you can easily plug in an old VCR, or even a gaming console.
+An 802.11g wireless adapter is also installed, which makes it easy to connect the machine up to the Internet if you've already got a wireless network up and running, a feature that not all media centre PCs come with.
 For storing recorded TV shows, music files and photos, NEC has installed one terrabyte of hard drive space in a RAID 0 (striped) array.
 This array consists of four 250GB hard drives, but because they are in a striped configuration, they show up as a single drive in Windows XP Media Centre Edition.
 Physically, the Powermate X8500 is built using a mid-tower BTX form factor case.
 It looks good and has covers for all the ports, drives and memory card slots that are located on the front panel.

 The machine is equipped with a total of four system fans (including the power supply fan and the small fan on the graphics card).
 A slow-moving 8cm fan sucks air into the case from the front, while another slow-moving 8cm fan sits at the rear of the case to extract the air.
 Both the CPU heat sink and the graphics card are in the direct path of this air flow.
 Because these fans, in addition to the one on the graphics card, move slowly, the machine runs fairly quietly.